MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

   > [!NOTE]
   >
-  > If you're using version 3.2.0-Preview3 or later of the module, and you don't use the _UseRPSSession_ switch in the **Connect-IPPSSession** command, you have access to REST API cmdlets _only_.
+  > If you're using version 3.2.0-Preview3 of the module, and you use `-UseRPSSession:$false` in the **Connect-IPPSSession** command, you have access to REST API cmdlets _only_.
 For more information, see [Updates for the EXO V3 module)](exchange-online-powershell-v2.md#updates-for-the-exo-v3-module).

 - After you connect, the cmdlets and parameters that you have or don't have access to is controlled by role-based access control (RBAC).
 For more information, see [Permissions in the Microsoft 365 Defender portal](/microsoft-365/security/office-365-security/mdo-portal-permissions) and [Permissions in the Microsoft Purview compliance portal](/microsoft-365/compliance/microsoft-365-compliance-center-permissions).